Afif13/CSS-Tip/content/anchor-issues/index.md

 `z-index` cannot solve this.
 Only the position value and document order are relevant in this context.

-Notice how I didn't specify `relative` or `sticky` as they don't invalidate the rule.
+Notice how I didn't specify `relative` or `sticky`, as they don't invalidate the rule.
 Elements with relative or sticky positions are laid out before elements with absolute or fixed positions.
 The below works fine:

 ```html
 <div containing block for both>